Accepting Changes from a Remote Git Repository

 craigwebster/dev/sprozzled-some-gromits

-Do your stuff, run the test suite, look over the code, discuss it with your peers, whatever.
+Now do your thing -- run the test suite, read through the code, discuss it with your peers, whatever your review process looks like.

 git whatchanged